Skip to content

 ubuntu system tray

-Here, you can change the position of the media player indicator and place it in the left, center or the right in the top barm outside of the system tray, for one.
-It also lets you change a lot of other things such as the information that will appear in the indicator, the text width, etc.
+Here, you can change the position of the media player indicator and place it in the left, center, or right in the top barm outside of the system tray, for one.
+It also lets you change other things such as the information that appear in the indicator, the text width, etc.

 Media Controls pop up